How to View Disk Usage and Bandwidth Usage

 - Analytics tracking: Analytics tools might not track all types of traffic (e.g., some bot traffic).

-- Caching: Caching can reduce the number of requests that reach your server, affecting the bandwidth recorded by Bluehost.
+- Caching: Caching reduces the number of requests that reach your server, affecting the bandwidth recorded by Bluehost.

 - CDN Usage: If you use a CDN, some of your website's content is served from their servers, and this bandwidth usage might not be fully reflected in your origin hosting account.